 ALL that certain area shown and depicted by the attached Exhibit "A" which is incorporated herein and made a part hereof by reference.
+(Ord. of 6-5-00, § 2)

 Editor's note-Exhibit "A" attached to an ordinance adopted June 5, 2000, has not been set out herein but is on file and available for inspection in the office of the county clerk.